rtrigoso/renfoc.us/content/1755014540-a_haunting_musical_kaleidoscope.md

 - Accept that “weird” can be beautiful

 ## Final Thoughts
 The Moog Subharmonicon isn’t about making safe, familiar music.
 It’s about exploring new sound worlds, where math, rhythm, and tone come together in unexpected ways.
+[I wrote a quick JS tool to demo these subharmonics](https://renfoc.us/tools/subharmonics).
+I hope it paints a better picture than a description.

 Sometimes you’ll find a perfect, sweet spot.
 Other times you’ll stumble into strange, alien chords.
 Either way, this Moog might go back to storage if I can't find a pretty pattern soon.